niteshsilwal01/Heart-Disease-Classification-/README.md

 # Heart Disease Classification
-This project includes the end to end classification problem based on the heart disease.
+This project includes the end to end classification on the heart disease dataset from Kaggle.